stanbar/stellot/README.md

 is possible in traditional system anyway.
 Stellar is capable of [limiting users](https://www.stellar.org/developers/guides/issuing-assets.html#requiring-or-revoking-authorization) who are eligable to receive tokens, but I can not see any benefits from using it.
-Additionaly user authorization is done by external service (Profil Zaufany) which verify users who are eligable for token issuance.
+Additionaly user authentication is done by external service (Profil Zaufany), and authorization is done via our backend which verify if user is eligable for token issuance.

 ## System architecture

-Ideally the system should only consist of frontend webpage that allows users to interact with stellar blockchain which would be "open decentralized backend" for our system.
-Unfortunatelly proposed system require central server for authorizing vote token issuance, thus becoming single point of failure.
+Ideally the system should only consist of frontend webpage that allows users to interact with stellar blockchain, getting rid of centralized backend.
+Unfortunatelly proposed system require central authorization server for vote token issuance, thus becoming single point of failure.
 This flaw is addressed at the end of this survey.

 ## Authorization

-Blockchain platform can ensure it's trust and determinism by leveraging it's other properties like immutability   world everything should be contained in blockchain, which is often impractical and/or expensive.
-For example one could encode all eligable user addresses in smart contract and then allow redeeming vote token only to address which is present is eligable addresses list.
-But this process would be very expensive But they are attentives that preserve most of the open Blockchains pillars, for example data storage, can be delegated to ipfs, when content is identified by it's hash.
+Blockchain platform can ensure trust and determinism by leveraging other properties like immutability.

+In blockchain world in order to ensure equal trust, everything should be contained in blockchain, which is often impractical and/or expensive.
+For example one could encode all eligable user addresses in smart contract and then allow redeeming vote token only to addresses which are present is eligable addresses list.
+But this process would be very expensive.

+But they are
+attentives that preserve most of the open Blockchains pillars, for example data storage, can be delegated to ipfs, when content is identified by it's hash.

-Other aspects like identity due to thier centralized nature sems to be nearly impossible to fit this decentralized world, nevertheless there are some attempts to leverage Blockchain trust in identity domain.
+Other aspects like authorization due to thier centralized nature sems to be nearly impossible to fit this decentralized world, nevertheless there are some attempts to leverage Blockchain trust model in identity domain.
 At the moment we need to create hybrid systems, that uses plain old web 2.0 or wrappers like oracle's.

 ## Implementation description